NRM Communities

 Human Resources

-Collectively, these CoPs have more than 150 members from Queensland’s regional NRM organisations.
+Collectively, the CoPs and working groups have more than 150 members from Queensland’s regional NRM organisations.
 Each meets three to four times a year, principally online with an annual face-to face meeting.

 The Queensland NRM CEOs Group sponsors the CoPs and receives updates as part of its regular meetings.